In these terms and conditions, the following words have the following meanings:

-These Terms set out the basis on which you may use the Digital Banking Services provided to you by us.
 No one else apart from you and us have any rights under, or may enforce, these Terms.
-For the purposes of this term 2.1, “you” only refers to our private banking or commercial banking clients and does not include reference to an Authorised Person or a Third Party Provider.
+For the purposes of this term 2.2, “you” only refers to our private banking or commercial banking clients and does not include reference to an Authorised Person or a Third Party Provider.

 These Terms are supplemental to the Banking Terms & Conditions previously issued to you in relation to your Account and form part of, and are to be read together with, those Banking Terms & Conditions.
 The Banking Terms & Conditions shall remain in full force and effect and your Account will continue to be governed by the Banking Terms & Conditions.

-By using the Digital Banking Services, you agree to these Terms.
+By using the Digital Banking Services and/or registering, using or keeping your Card details in a Digital Wallet you agree to these Terms.